 1. Give yourself a financial MOT

 If you drive, every year you put your vehicle through an MOT to test its road-worthiness, but what about your finances, do they stand up?
 Are you earning more than spend?
-Give your finances a quick check over using Money Saving Expert Martin Lewis’ excellent budget planner
+Give your finances a quick check over using a budget planner.

 It’s best to take the time to complete the spreadsheet as thoroughly and accurately as possible.
 Once you know what you’re spending, you’ll be better prepared to plan your finances in the future.

 Give it try, you’ll be surprised by the results.

 If you do a lot of shopping online you could earn £100s per year by using cashback websites such as TopCashBack and Quidco.
 It’s quick and easy, with no hidden extras or nasty surprises.

 The way it works is online retailers pay cashback websites for referring you to them and buying their products.
 The cashback website then pays some or all of this money to you.
 The amounts can range from a few pence for cheaper items, to over £100 for things like insurance, mobile contracts, and telecoms.

 Once you start, you’d be kicking yourself at the money you could have earned if only you’d know about it earlier.

 Comparing energy prices these days is a doddle.
 With you bill and/or your annual usage summary at hand, go on over to EnergyHelpline.com, or Uswitch.com, to compare tariffs.

 There’s no one cheapest tariff, so it’s important to be as accurate as possible when estimating your usage.
 Prices in the market are currently stable (as at January 2015) so now is a great time to compare and switch.
 You could potentially save £100s, and guarantee no price increases for next 12-24 months.